What do banks do?

 A graphic included in a marketing presentation, traditionally in a box or ‘tombstone’ format, to highlight recent successful transactions in a related area to provide evidence of why a bank should be chosen.

-Is Corporate Finance right for you?
+Is Origination & Advisory right for you?

-What is Fixed Income & Currencies?
+What is Investment Bank: Fixed Income & Currencies?

 At Deutsche Bank, roles in our Fixed Income & Currencies (FIC) business can largely be broken down into four areas: Sales, Trading, Structuring and Financing.